UK-SBCoA-EbbertLab/brain_cDNA_discovery/cDNA_pipeline/README.md

           git clone https://github.com/UK-SBCoA-EbbertLab/cDNA_pipeline

-### 4) Put the singularity ".sif" file in the `singularity_container` folder.
-You can use a softlink if preferred.

-### 5) Go into the `workflows/nextflow.config` file and make any necessary changes:
+### 4) Go into the `./workflows/nextflow.config` file and make any necessary changes:

-- Alter slurm job manager parameters and singularity file path to suit your needs and PI affiliation.
+- Alter slurm job manager (or other job manager) parameters to suit your local environment.
 I don't recommend changing the memory/cpu/time allocated for the job manager.
-Particularly, make sure the `--account` slurm job parameters are set to `coa_mteb223_uksr`.

-- DO NOT change the paths to the files specified by the `params.xxx` variables.
-Those can be set at the time of executing the pipeline.

-### 6) Make sure you have all the files, "sequencing_summary.txt" files, reference genomes/assemblies files and annotation files you will need to run the pipeline.
+### 5) Make sure you have all the sequencing files and reference genomes/assemblies files and annotation files you will need to run the pipeline.

-- ".fastq" -- cDNA sequencing files.
+- ".fastq" -- Nanopore cDNA sequencing files or ".bam" alignment files.

-- "sequencing_summary.txt" --- You can create dummy files if you don't have these available for now.
-This option will be improved in the future.
+- "sequencing_summary.txt" -- These files are not necessary for execution, but if not available the PycoQC quality control step will be skipped.

 - refecence/assembly ".fa" file.

 - annotation ".gtf" file is preffered.
 Only use ".gff3" if using CHM13.
-Pipeline has an option to handle this.
+Pipeline has an option to handle this, see `Pipeline parameters for STEP 2`.

 ## Pipeline parameters